Logan Hyperdome: History

 The Logan Hyperdome Library opened in 1998 with a major refurbishment in 2014.

 In January 2019, Myer closed its doors due to lack of customers.

+In 2020, Sizzler’s Loganholme store, at the Logan Hyperdome closed.
+The brand has been active in Australia for 35 years, but will permanently close its nine remaining restaurants on 15 November 2020.

 Hyperdome Home Centre

 In addition, the Hyperdome Home Centre separated from the main Hyperdome mall area.

 Transport

-It contains the Loganholme Bus Station located in Zone 3 for TransLink services.
+It contains the Loganholme bus station located in Zone 3 for Translink services.
+Adjacent to the bus station is a taxi rank.